roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

     |Parameter|Description|
     |---------|-----------|
     |**Ingress**|Specify whether to install Ingress controllers.
 By default, **Install Ingress Controllers** is selected.
-For more information, see [Configure an Ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Ingress management/Configure an Ingress.md).
+For more information, see [Configure an Ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Configure an Ingress.md).

 **Note:** If you want to select **Create Ingress Dashboard**, you must first enable Log Service. |
     |**Monitoring Agents**|Select whether to install the Cloud Monitor agent.
 After the Cloud Monitor agent is installed on ECS instances, you can view monitoring information about the instances in the Cloud Monitor console.|
     |**Log Service**|Specify whether to enable Log Service.
 You can select an existing Log Service project or create a new one.
 By default, **Enable Log Service** is selected.
 When you create an application, you can perform a few simple steps to enable Log Service.
 For more information, see [Use Log Service to collect container logs](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).

 You can also select or clear **Collect Logs of Control Plane Components**.
-If you select this check box, logs of components on the ACK control plane are collected to the Log Service project under your account.
-For more information, see [Collect log data of control plane components from a managed Kubernetes cluster]().
+If you select this check box, logs of components on the ACK control plane are collected to the specified Log Service project within your account.
+For more information, see [Collect log data of control plane components from a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Collect log data of control plane components from a managed Kubernetes cluster.md).

 **Note:** By default, **Collect Logs of Control Plane Components** is selected for a professional managed Kubernetes cluster. |
     |**Workflow Engine**|Specify whether to enable Alibaba Cloud Genomics Compute Service \(AGS\).